 A “How To” For Outdoor Potted Plant Protection

-Living in an arid, warmer planting zone, I have perfected what works well for my particular situation, but there are varied ways to keep your outdoor potted plants safe from freeze in almost any condition, and I will explain those below.
+Living in an arid, warmer planting zone, I have perfected what works well for my particular situation.
+But there are varied ways to keep your outdoor potted plants safe from

 Zonal Winter Protection